realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 }
 ```

-The class itself can be `private` and just be added inside the `FileExampleJson` class but its fields need to be public.
+The class itself can be `private` and just be added inside the `FileExampleJson` class, but its fields need to be public.

-As before we use a different file to save this data.
+As before, we use a different file to save this data.
 Update the filename to:

 ```cs
 private const string HitCountFileJson = "hitCountFileJson.txt";
 ```

-When saving the data we will use the same `Update()` method as before to detect which key was pressed.
+When saving the data, we will use the same `Update()` method as before to detect which key was pressed.

-The first part of `OnMouseDown()` (1) can stay the same as well since this part only increments the hit count in depending on the modifier used.
+The first part of `OnMouseDown()` (1) can stay the same as well, since this part only increments the hit count in depending on the modifier used.

 ```cs
 private void OnMouseDown()